develop-biology/bio.lib/README.md

 ## Style

+The purpose of our coding style is to make wrong code look wrong.
+If something seems out of place, then it probably is.
+We treat style as another tool to help us write better code faster.

+Here are some of the rules we follow:
+1. Variables follow lowerCamelCase.
+2. Variables begin with a lowercase letter.
+3. Variables will never contain underscores.
+4. [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation) is reserved for variables of possibly obscure scope.
+For example member variables (m...) and global variables (e.g. s... for static) which are not system-wide should be decorated in a way that provides the reader with a hint to where the variable came from.
+If a variable is not decorated it should be a part of the local scope or, in rare cases, a system-wide global variable which is not part of our code base.
+5. Functions follow UpperCamelCase.
+6. Functions begin with a capital letter.
+7. Functions never contain underscores.
+8. Functions do not currently use Hungarian notation but there is no good reason they shouldn't.
+9. Macros are ALL_CAPS_WITH_UNDERSCORES.
+10. Macros will never have a lowercase letter.
+11. Namespaces are all_lowercase_with_underscores.
+12. Namespaces will never contain a capital letter.
+13. Classes, Structs, Enums, etc. all follow UpperSnakeCase.
+This means a Function() and a ClassInstantiation() will look the same but both will operate the same (i.e. returning an object of the indicated type).

+A few notable implications of this:
+1. Any &UpperSnakeCase will always be the address of a function because you cannot take the address of a class.
+2. Classes:: and namespaces:: will always be visually distinct.

 ### Namespaces
 Biology is broken into the following namespaces:
 1. common (base) - the corollary to real-life mathematics; used everywhere.